ungive/news/news/3/content.md

-I have published Music Presence on [**peerlist.io**](https://peerlist.io/ungive/project/music-presence), a weekly leaderboard for aspiring software projects and I want to get the app to reach the **very top** this week!
-If you are using my app daily, just 5 minutes of your time would help immensely!
-The voting Window closes on Sunday.
+I have published Music Presence on [**peerlist.io**](https://peerlist.io/ungive/project/music-presence), a weekly leaderboard for aspiring software projects.
+This is a great opportunity to get the word out for the app and to make a mark on a large platform like Peerlist.
+5 minutes of your time could make a real difference!
+The voting closes on Sunday.

+Please leave a review, so we can get Music Presence to the **very top**!
 As a thank you,
 you get a **special role** on the
 [**Discord server**](https://discord.gg/7rc8dWD4ug)
-and you enter the **giveaway** below!
+and you can enter the small **giveaway** below!

 &nbsp;